Safe country of origin

 List of safe countries of origin

-Member states of the European Union are by definition considered to be safe countries of origin.[2]
-The list of safe countries of origin is an addendum to the law and has to be adopted by the parliament and the Bundesrat.
-If the situation in a safe country of origin changes and it can no longer be considered to be safe within the meaning of the law, the Federal Government may issue a decree to remove this country from the list for a period of 6 months.
-In 2023, Georgia and Moldova have been added to the list of safe countries of origin.[3]
+Member states of the European Union are safe countries of origin.[2]
+The list of safe countries of origin is an addendum to the law and must be adopted by the parliament and the Bundesrat.
+If the situation in a safe country of origin changes and it can no longer be safe within the meaning of the law, the Federal Government may issue a decree to remove this country from the list for a period of 6 months.
+In 2023, Georgia and Moldova were added to the list of safe countries of origin.[3]

 • Ghana;